alejandra-badia/ecommerce-marketing-bi-engine/README.md

 ### Key Observation

 During the scaling period, only 12 customers were classified as new under the available first-observed-order methodology.
-Approximately 99% of scaling-period purchases were attributed to returning customers.
+Approximately 99% of scaling-period customers were returning customers.

 This is a notable data finding, but it should not be interpreted as definitive evidence of customer loyalty, strong retention, or a lack of acquisition activity.